Aims of the Service

 12 Practical Pain Self-management Tools - Pain Toolkit

 We work in partnership with our secondary care team this team consists of Consultant Anaesthetists and Acute Pain Specialist Nurses.
 You may have been already seen by this team prior to your referral to the community team.
+We hold a joint clinic once a month where we aim for a joined up approach ensuring patient's care in fully integrated between the two services.

 Donna-Marie Lord – Clinical Lead